-The following course of study is recommended for those wishing to earn an Associate of Arts Degree in Art.
-Students are encouraged to choose from among the broad variety of course choices available, in consultation with the adviser, to provide the most benefit for the student's future goals.
+The following course sequence is recommended for those working to ear an Associate of Arts degree in Art.
+Students are encouraged to choose from among a broad variety of course choices available, in consultation with the advisor, to provide the most benefit for the student's future goals.